gpx1000/Vulkan-Tutorial/en/01_Overview.md

 ### Validation layers

 As mentioned earlier, Vulkan is designed for high performance and low driver overhead.
-Therefore it will include very limited error checking and debugging capabilities by default.
+Therefore, it will include very limited error checking and debugging capabilities by default.
 The driver will often crash instead of returning an error code if you do something wrong, or worse, it will appear to work on your graphics card and completely fail on others.